shadreza/fancy-slider-resolving/README.md

 4. error checked the duration time
 5. added enter button functionality in the duration input box
 6. resetting the duration input box value when one slider is made
+7. added alert for the user whether there is net connection or not OR data is not getting for any reasons from the server